HuskyDG/magic_proc_monitor/README.md

 # Magisk Process Monitor Tool (Dynamic Mount)

-- Simple tool for monitoring app process start and allow modules to run script in app process namespace with or without inject into app process
+- Simple tool for monitoring app process start and allow modules to run script in app process namespace with or without inject into app process.
+In short, run script everytime lanching an app (every app can run different logic, see [dynmount.sh](./magisk-module/dynmount.sh))

+## Requirements

+- Can be installed as Magisk or Zygisk module.
+For the normal version, it will use `logcat` for monitoring app process start.
+For zygisk, require Zygisk API 3+ (mean Magisk version code >= 24300)

 ## How to use